Updated: Jul 4

 Look for the benefits available to you from these activities (e.g., accomplishment, stress relief).
 Use these as motivators for taking action.

 Check out available online or virtual physical activity programs that you can do in the comfort of your own home.

-Find spaces that provide you the structure (or spontaneity) and supports you need; especially important are programs or places where opportunities for social interaction are possible.
+Find spaces or programs that provide you the supports you need; especially important are programs or places where opportunities for social interaction are possible.